 If you're impatient for a checklist you can jump to some small-thing recommendations I outline below.

 When a reader does truly understand the story, it's a rewarding experience.
 The insights will often lead to deeper, more interesting questions and explorations (I sometimes call this the data viz happy path).
 Isn't this the whole point of telling visual stories with data – helping others reach a new understanding?

 It's not controversial to say that this idea – small details transforming a work from "meh" to "good" – is true in just about every communication medium.
 Small things reduce the cognitive load and make the medium itself disappear, leaving only the story.
 A great screenplay, an enthralling book, a song that grooves so well it can either fade into the setting or command your attention.
 "Good" work is not contructed by accident yet feels natural.
 And so it is with good data visualization.
 When it's really good, the graphic choices disappear, and the insights remain.

 ¶ An Example

 Let's see the difference between these two framings – picking a graphic vs. telling the story well – through a practical example.
-Say you are fixated on “which graphic?” and pick a Sankey chart as a way of expressing some sort of user acquisition funnel for your company's newly-launched product, Sprockets Desktop.
+Say you are fixated on “which graphic?” and pick a Sankey chart as a way of expressing some sort of user activation funnel for your company's newly-launched product, Sprockets Desktop, a curious reverse-direction follow-up to their hit iPad app, Sprockets.
 The software package you're using can easily express a series of state transitions as a static Sankey diagram, and you're surprised by how easy it is to get something together.
-You share the chart below with the product manager, who has never seen the acquisition funnel numbers before: "Here's the acquisition funnel we talked about.
+You share the chart below with the product manager, who has never seen the activation funnel numbers before: "Here's the activation funnel we talked about.
 Any thoughts?"